 “Hapipod gave me the best of both worlds where I have a very sweet young person living with me who can give me some help around the house with various different things like heavy washing, a little bit of housework, chopping heavy fruit or vegetables, and also a little bit of money coming in for the room.
 So that’s perfect because I didn’t need a carer, I just needed a little bit of help.”

 The Hapipod online matching platform enables householders and lodgers to search for compatible homesharers by background, personality and shared interests.
 Once connected they agree a room fee of between £58-£81 per week (£250-£350 per month) depending on room size and location, and in exchange, lodgers offer up to 8 hours a week of help with anything from upkeep to shopping, IT, pet-sitting or just providing good company.
-There are no ongoing management fees, just a small (£20) payment for an ID check and a one-off subscription to connect (starting at £45 for 1 month).
+There are no ongoing management fees, just a £20 payment for an ID check and a fee to connect (with a choice different length packages starting at £45 for 1 month).

 Through Hapipod, Gaynor found Christy, a young woman in her thirties, who came to the UK from Hong Kong to find work in the property business.
 Christy had signed up for this living arrangement to give her greater flexibility in one of the world’s most expensive cities.

 “If I paid lots of rent I’d feel very stressed and nervous and rushed to take any job, but if I can exchange my time for reduced room fees I have more time to look for a better job.
 Or I’m more flexible to change job or to do what I prefer to do”.

 Christy had spent a month scouring costly room rentals in overcrowded flatshares and undesirable areas, some at £800 per month, so Gaynor’s £350 per month fee meant a huge cost saving.
 It was also a relief to find it in a great location from where it was simple to commute to work, and the practical chores involved could easily fit around her jobs.